zumasys/docs/site/docs/jbase/jql/select/README.md

 Select all the records in SALES file with an S.CODE value that starts with ABC.
 Then save the list as SALES.ABC.

-### EXAMPLE 3
+### Example 3

-This example illustrates how to select specific multivalues from a select-list generated with a BY-EXP clause.
+This Example illustrates how to select specific multivalues from a select-list generated with a BY-EXP clause.

 First, generate 10 records like this: